-As in the WS case, the upstream PEs where redundant G-sources may exist need to be configured to know which groups are carrying only flows from redundant G-sources, that is, the SFGs in the tenant domain.
-In addition (and this is not done in WS) the individual redundant G-sources for an SFG need to be associated with an Ethernet Segment (ES) on the upstream PEs:
+As in the WS case, the upstream PEs where redundant G-sources may exist need to be configured to know which groups (for any source or a prefix containing the intended sources) are carrying only flows from redundant G-sources, that is, the SFGs in the tenant domain.

-- This is irrespective of the redundant G-source being multi-homed or single-homed.
+In addition (and this is not done in WS mode), the individual redundant G-sources for an SFG need to be associated with an Ethernet Segment (ES) on the upstream PEs.
+This is irrespective of the redundant G-source being multi-homed or single-homed.
 Even for single-homed redundant G-sources the HS procedure relies on the ESI labels for the RPF check on downstream PEs.
-The term "S-ESI" is used in this document to refer to an ESI associated to a redundant G-source. - The S-ESI SHOULD be a Type 5 ESI [RFC7432] so that it can be mapped to a value in a BGP LC attribute, as described in Section 3.
-The S-ESI MAY also be configured.
+The term "S-ESI" is used in this document to refer to an ESI associated to a redundant G-source.

-Contrary to the WS method (that is transparent to the downstream PEs), the support for the HS procedure in all downstream PEs connected to the receivers in the tenant network is REQUIRED.
+Contrary to what is specified in the WS method (that is transparent to the downstream PEs), the support of the HS procedure is required not only on the upstream PEs but also on all downstream PEs connected to the receivers in the tenant network.
 The downstream PEs do not need to be configured to know the connected SFGs or their ESIs, since they get that information from the upstream PEs.
-The downstream PEs will locally select an ESI for a given SFG, and will program an RPF check to the (\,G) state for the SFG that will discard (\,G) packets from the rest of the ESIs.
+The downstream PEs will locally select an ESI for a given SFG, and will program an RPF check to the (,G)/(S,G) state for the SFG that will discard (,G)/(S,G) packets from the rest of the ESIs.
 The selection of the ESI for the SFG is based on local policy.

-2. Signaling the location of a G-source for a given SFG and its association to the local ESIs
+Signaling the location of a G-source for a given SFG and its association to the local ESIs